 Get a tax receipt and tell others your business is green

 Get some mileage out of your used computers, monitors, and TV sets—or at least make it possible for someone else to do so.
-You can donate those old electronics and tech gadgets rather than let them gather dust in a closet or add to a landfill, Many individuals and organizations from international to local will greatly appreciate having them.
+You can donate those old electronics and tech gadgets rather than let them gather dust in a closet or add them to a landfill, Many individuals and organizations from international to local will greatly appreciate having them.
 Some specialize in recycling in certain fields such as education.